ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/basic_usage.md

 model3 = GERG2008(["propane","pentane"])
 ```

-## Group Contribution Models
+## Group-contribution Models

-We also support group-contribution models like SAFT-*ɣ* Mie.
+We also support group-contribution models like SAFT‑*ɣ* Mie.
 We have a database of species with the number of each group associated with it for easy lookup, but you may also use your own combinations.
 We use a tuple of the name of the molecule and an array of the group-multiplicity mappings.
 For example